353solutions/353bytes/go/defer/playbook.md

 reversed order.
 This enables us to have a hierarchy of resources.
 Say open a database connection and get some rows.
 We'd like to close the rows first and then the database connection.

+Here's a more realistic example:
+    $ vim sha1.go